 MAPLE/MATLAB or MATHEMATICA and QROOT, a software developed by us.

 While working for this, he will also do mathematical typing by using Latex and/or MS word.
 This will be a great learning experience for a student who is wishing to go for graduate work

 President's Scholarship of Distinction (PSD)

 Exceptional undergraduate students can also gain experience in research if they received a President's Scholarship of Distinction, awarded on admission, and have completed their first year with an average of at least 80%.
 The PSD comes with $1500 in funding for research which can serve as full or partial payment for an on-campus research position with a UWaterloo professor or for a research-based co-op position within the University of Waterloo.
 Students with a PSD award are encouraged to find a faculty member to work with as a full- or part-time research assistant for a term to conduct research under their supervision.
 Interested faculty are encouraged to invite an eligible student to gain research experience through this opportunity.
-This can be done by contacting Debbie Collins for the names of eligible candidates, or by expressing a general interest to Debbie who can put prospective students in contact with you.
+This can be done by contacting Carla Daniels for the names of eligible candidates, or by expressing a general interest to Carla who can put prospective students in contact with you.